He Doesn’t Want to Study

 1. when our son wanted to go to school and wanted to be placed at grade level.
 Because he wanted to reach grade level, he ended up cracking the whip on me to work with him more!
 He needed no coaxing from me.
 When he took the tests, after about 3 months of study, he scored grade 12 +

 2. when he got his GED, which is a high school diploma in Hawaii, he wanted to score in the “Elite 300 Club” (it’s scored differently now so the numbers don’t have meanings but it’s the idea).
 He could only miss one or two questions on each section to do that — an incredibly difficult goal.
 He was fanatical about studying and spent like 8 hours a day at it.
 I’d be trying to convince him to take breaks and he wouldn’t.
-This from a kid who had only wanted to skate and bodyboard!
-He scored 322.
+This from a kid who had only wanted to rollerblade and bodyboard!
+He scored 322, well into the “300 Club”.

 Conclusion: when it was important to him, he needed no external motivation.

 Along these lines, there is a book, “Punished by Rewards.”
-I haven’t read it myself but the title tells it all and I believe that, too.
+The title tells it all.
 I don’t believe there is any reason to study anything except if one wants to learn about that subject for ones own use.
-Similarly, don’t the right thing.
-I always told him we do this (be generous or kind or whatever) because it’s the right thing to do.
+When we have a need or desire to learn something, nothing can stop us.
+When we are being forced (with rewards or punishments), it can be sheer drudgery.
+Similarly, doing the right thing.
+We do the right thing (be generous or kind or whatever) because it’s the right thing to do.
 Not because of any gain we’d get for doing it or consequence from not doing it.
+If your child decides at age 16 or 35 or 65 to be a (fill in the blank), she will do what needs to be done and learn what needs to be learned to accomplish that goal.
+If she learns higher math in high school but goes into a field that doesn’t need it, she will forget it all and that time could have been better spent.

-Your son might also enjoy the competition of a school setting.
+Your son might also enjoy a structured approach that is somewhat school-like.
 Mine was like that.
 He would ask for check lists so he could mark off what he’d done and feel he’d accomplished something.
-But what went on the lists to do were his idea, not mine.
+But what went on the lists to do were his idea, not mine or the governments.
 Our son didn’t (and still doesn’t) like to be taught or corrected.
 When he asks me how to spell a word, he just wants the spelling and gets really irritated if I try to give him a rule so he’ll do better the next time.
-But his spelling has improved greatly doing it his way and is now near perfect.
+But his spelling has improved greatly doing it his way and is now as good or better than most of his schooled peers.
 And he’s a wonderful writer.

 I hope this helps.
 At very least, it’ll be food for thought.